GoogleChrome/developer.chrome.com/site/en/docs/devtools/accessibility/reference/index.md

 **Figure 7**.
 The Accessibility Tree section

 This view allows you to explore only a single node and its ancestors.
+To explore the whole accessibility tree, follow the steps below.

 ### (Preview) Explore the full-page accessibility tree {: #explore-tree}